 The new generations are at risk of a shorter lifespan than their parents if we don't act now.
 The risks are: poor quality of physical, cultural, intellectual, social, and mental health.

-The solution Physical Literacy for Life is proposing is the alignment of five key community sectors, cooperating to deliver the what, the why and how of physical literacy.
-The solution is supporting national, provincial and municipal stakeholders supporting knowledge transfer and implementation of Physically Literate Communities.
-Physical Literacy for Life is aggregating years of sectoral program, product, and service knowledge in order to provide a clear, concise, intentional healthy community pathway.
+The solution Physical Literacy for Life is proposing is the alignment of five key community sectors, cooperating to deliver the what, the why, and how of physical literacy.
+The solution is supporting national, provincial, and municipal stakeholders supporting knowledge transfer and implementation of Physically Literate Communities.
+Physical Literacy for Life is aggregating years of sectoral program, product, and service knowledge in order to provide a clear, concise, and intentional healthy community pathway.

 What does Physical Literacy in a Community Look Like?

 A community where all our parents, teachers, coaches, and practitioners are informed and supported.
 A community where all our seniors are vibrant active.
 A community where all our children feel healthy, happy, and thriving.
 It takes a community to raise a physically, socially, intellectually, mentally, and emotionally healthy child.

 For more information on Physical Literacy for Communities, please contact email@example.com

 The Peace Arch Hospital Foundation has embarked on a five-year project dedicated to investing in a healthy community where people are committed to physical, social, and mental well-being.
 The residents of South Surrey White Rock will be the beneficiaries of this unique and innovative health promotion project which includes the goal to see 33,000 children, youth, adults, and seniors increase their confidence, competence, and motivation to be physically Active for Life.